giordano-lucas/exchange-price-propagation/index.md

 To conduct this study, we have acess so almost `10 GB` of data.
 The latter contains high frequency daily data for both `trade` and `bbo` prices of the following stocks `Microsoft (MSFT)` and `Shell (RSDA)`.
 The first one was chosen because of its liquidity and market capitilasation in the `US` stock market when the second represents a stock that is traded both in `europe (London and Amesterdam)` and the `USA`.
 Note that `Shell` is an actively traded company (XXX STATS XXX) and has been traded in Amsterdam and at NYSE since 2009, allowing us to have a lot of data across multiple years and distant regions.
 Hence, it can be used to model transatlantic information propagation across the period: 2005 to 2017.

-In the code, the `MSFT` dataset is called `US sample`. `RDSA` files are aggregated under the name : `transatlantic dataset`.
+In the code, the `MSFT` dataset is called `US sample`. `RDSa` files are aggregated under the name : `transatlantic dataset`.

+The following folder organisation is adopted:

 .
 ├── data                   # Data folder
 │ ├── markets              # directory containing all financial data
-│ │ ├── transatlantic      # GB, NL and US markets data for RDSA
+│ │ ├── transatlantic      # GB, NL and US markets data for RDSa
 │ │ │ ├── GB
 │ │ │ │ ├── bbo
-│ │ │ │ │ ├── RDSA.L
+│ │ │ │ │ ├── RDSa.L
 │ │ │ │ │ │ ├── ...        # example of file
 │ │ │ │ ├── trade          # trade transaction data
 │ │ │ │ │ ├── ...          # example of file